UC Berkeley Faculty Association

 ARTICLE V. EXECUTIVE BOARD AND OFFICERS

 Section 1.
-There shall be an Executive Board of at least seven persons but not more than eleven persons.
-Seven members shall be elected by mail ballot by the members of the Association.
+There shall be an Executive Board of at least seven persons.
+Seven members shall be elected by ballot by the members of the Association.
 These individuals shall comprise the Executive Board.
-Up to four additional members of the Executive Board may be selected from the membership of the Association by the elected members of the Executive Board.
-These additional members shall comprise the Appointed Executive Board.
-Appointed Executive Board Members shall have all the voting rights of the Executive Board except those proscribed below.
+Additional members of the Executive Board may be selected from the membership of the Association by the elected members of the Executive Board.
+Appointed Executive Board Members shall have all the voting rights of the Executive Board.

 Section 2.
-The officers of the Association shall be a Chair, a Vice Chair, a Secretary, and a Treasurer.
-The officers shall be selected by the elected Executive Board members from within their own ranks.
+The officers of the Association shall be selected by Executive Board members from within their own ranks.
 Selection of officers shall take place following each election of Board members and shall serve until successors are selected.
 Officers once selected may be removed by a vote of four members of the elected Board at a meeting of the Board called for that purpose.

 Section 4.
-Vacancies among elected members of the Executive Board or among its officers shall be filled by action of the elected Executive Board members; the term of appointments to the Board shall expire on the September 30th following the date of appointment and the position shall be filled by election at the next election following the date of appointment.
+Vacancies among elected members of the Executive Board or among its officers shall be filled by action of the Executive Board members.
 Appointed positions may remain vacant at the discretion of the Executive Board.

 Section 5.
-Elections for the Board shall be by mail vote of the members in good standing as of April 1st.
-Ballots shall be mailed no later than May 5th.
+Elections for the Board shall be by vote of the members in good standing as of April 1.
+Ballots shall be sent no later than May 10.

 Section 7.
-On or before April 10th, the Nominating Committee shall propose a candidate for each Board position to be filled at that election.
-On or before April 13th, the Board will distribute by mail to the members the names of the persons nominated by the Nominating Committee; such notice will also indicate that further nominations may be made on petition of 25 members in good standing as of April 1st.
-Such petitions shall be delivered to the Secretary of the Association on or before April 27th.
-The names of all candidates nominated by the Nominating Committee and by petition shall be placed on the ballot, with a designation of the method by which each was nominated.
+On or before April 15, the Nominating Committee shall propose a candidate for each Board position to be filled at that election.
+The Board will inform the membership of the nominees; such notice will also indicate that further nominations may be made on petition of 15 members in good standing as of April 1.
+Such petitions shall be delivered to the Secretary of the Association on or before May 1.
+The names of all candidates nominated by the Nominating Committee and by petition shall be placed on the ballot.
+In the event that there are no contested positions on the ballot, the slate shall be considered elected by acclamation and the membership duly informed.

 Section 8.
 Only Association members in good standing as of April 1st shall be eligible to be candidates for the Board.